 Looking for a quicker answer?
 One way to check if a part of your body is experiencing a reduced range of motion is to compare it with the other side.

-Joints should have a symmetric range of motion.
+Joints should have a symmetric movement.
 So the right knee and left knee should have similar ranges of motion.

-There are a few key ways you can work to improve your range of motion on your own.
+There are a few key ways you can work to improve your movement on your own.

 If you’re not seeing progress on your own or want personalized advice and exercises, getting the help of a professional, such as a massage therapist, is a good idea.

-The best way to improve range of motion is with consistent stretching.
+The best way to improve this is with consistent stretching.
 If you think about how much time we spend sitting in chairs or on the couch, a daily effort is needed, ideally, to counteract this.

 Her advice: pick a consistent time during the day to stretch, like when you first get out of bed.